nutiteq/advancedlayers/readme.md

 # About

-This is a set of free and open source map layer and data source implementations in top of Nutiteq Maps SDK http://www.nutiteq.com.
+This is a set of free and open source map layer and data source implementations in top of Nutiteq Maps SDK 2.x branch http://www.nutiteq.com.
 You can use it as a ready-made library, or modify sources according to your needs.
 License: MIT

+NB!
+AdvancedLayers works only with Nutiteq SDK 2.x version branch only, and latest version from it is required. **It is NOT compatible with the newest Nutiteq SDK 3.x version.**

 # Getting started